Konstanz Minster: Bells

 The tower houses 19 bells.
 With a total weight of approximately 35 tons, it is the second largest peal of bells in Germany after the Cologne Cathedral peal.
 The largest or bourdon bell is named Sancta Maria.
 In Germany, the bells are always numbered from largest to smallest, Bell 1 is always the tenor or bourdon.
+Two of the bells serve for the clock, Bell 4 chimes for the quarter hour while Bell 3 chimes each the number of a full hour.